 Two decades ago, Pantone introduced their first color of the year.
 Since then, other companies have joined the fray.
 We asked several experts how the 2020 colors of the year will impact how homeowners design their homes and what types of natural stone choices they might make.

 “We knew Lori would appreciate the challenge of creating her signature textural effect in natural stone, and that she would help us deliver a fresh design carved in classic favorites like Bianco Carrara and Bardiglio marble,” says Nancy Epstein, founder and CEO of Artistic Tile.
 The resulting collections are organic, nature-inspired, super tactile, and very dimensional, either in actuality or visually.

-Interior designers and architects are beginning to incorporate universal design into their plans and many are finding natural stone is a great way to soften the look of the space with its earthy colors and tones while creating accessible environments for everyone.
+Interior designers and architects are beginning to incorporate the concept of ‘aging in place’ into their plans and many are finding natural stone is a great way to soften the look of the space while creating accessible environments for everyone.